-Grace O. C-Dina is an interdisciplinary painter based in Rhode Island.
-She is interested in creating her own speculative mythology, blending her passions for mythology and natural science through traditional painting and 3D animation.
+Grace O. C-Dina is a Rhode Island-based artist interested in creating her own speculative mythology, blending her passions for mythology and natural science.
 Grace earned a Bachelor of Fine Arts in Painting, a Bachelor of Arts in Digital Media Design, and a minor in Art History from Rhode Island College.
-Currently, she is continuing her studies in the painting program at the School of the Museum of Fine Arts at Tufts University.
+She is currently pursuing her studies in the painting program at the School of the Museum of Fine Arts at Tufts University.

 Step into the heart of my creative vision.
 This statement offers a deeper understanding of the intentions, influences, and philosophies shaping my visual artist work.